run-llama/LlamaIndexTS/examples/readers/README.md

-## MarkdownReader Example
+## Readers Example

-This example shows how to use `MarkdownReader` to load documents and test query.
+These example show how to use reader classes to load documents and test query.
-Supported document formats are: `.md`, `.mdx`.

 1. Make sure you are in `examples` directory